A New Hard Fork of Bitcoin

 Bitcoin Cash suffered from a long list of fundamental problems.

-We will not make the same mistakes – so we can easily improve on their performance (in those ways).
+We will not make the same mistakes.
+So, in those ways, we can easily improve on their performance.

-Even today, BCH is worth about ten billion dollars.
+Even today, BCH is worth over ten billion dollars.
 That’s a lot of money!
 (Not bad, for a “failure”!)

 8. What is your plan for surpassing BTC?